LukasCCB/Disptch-Discord-Game-Store---Tutorial/README.md

 <br>
 <img height="700" src="https://i.imgur.com/SkVdq3H.png"/>
 <br>
-3- Click in "Patch" and click in "Edit" click in "New" and add C:\DiscordGames 4- Download Dispatch in Discord Developers - Documentation and put Dispatch.exe inside folder created above.
+3- Click in "Patch" and click in "Edit" click in "New" and add C:\DiscordGames<br>
+4- Download Dispatch in Discord Developers - Documentation and put Dispatch.exe inside folder created above.<br>
-5- Create a file "Config.json"
+5- Create a file "Config.json"<br>
-6 - Paste and change this inside your config file.
+6 - Paste and change this inside your config file.<br>
 ```
 {
   "application": {